 In Defense of Afrikan-Centered Scholarship from Unprovoked attacks by Meso-American so-called Scholars

 The fact that these so-called Meso-American so-scholars start out by equating Afrocentrism and/or Afrikan-Centeredness with being prejudice and racist and then attacking it and the scholars who articulate it, without any evidence justifying such a vicious attack speaks volumes.
 It’s an ad hominem attack.
+Some have even resorted to projecting arguments and attributing statements to Dr. Ivan Van Sertima he never made.
+And then attacking those false projections and false arguments attributed him.
 That’s nothing more than ‘A Strawman’s Argument’.
-I’ve even seen where they and their cohorts have created ‘A Strawman’s Argument’, on topics postulated by those who ascribe to the philosophy of the Moorish Science Temple and others, who postulate ideas such as ‘Atlantis’ or ‘The Land of Mu’, etc. They have created this Strawman’s Argument’ by ascribing such ideas to Afrikan-Centered scholarship.
+I’ve even seen where they and their cohorts have created ‘A Strawman’s Argument’, on topics postulated by those who ascribe to the philosophy of the Moorish Science Temple and others, who postulate ideas such as ‘Atlantis’ or ‘The Land of Mu’, and other ideas, etc. They have created this Strawman’s Argument’ by ascribing such ideas to Afrikan-Centered scholarship.
 These ideas are not postulated by Afrikan-Centered Scholars.
 Such a view is not Afrikan-Centered at all.
 So, why push an idea not articulated and asserted by Afrikan-Centered Scholars?
 Why not take that issue up with those who postulate such Mystical fantasies?

 What is crystal clear is that they are pushing an ‘Agenda’ and have been actively pushing that Agenda on us without many of us realizing it.
 So, what is the correct definition of an Agenda?